 Many of our faculty employ cross-cultural evidence.
 For example, Dr. McCarty is interested in comparisons between Rome and Qin/Han China and C.W.
 Marshall draws on models of exploitation in modern Southeast Asia to examine the role of sex slaves in New Comedy.

 Our department continues to develop its expertise in the application of digital approaches to studying the past.
-Siobhán McElduff and Kevin Fisher are on the steering committee of the new Digital Salon initiative, which is bringing together researchers from across the Humanities and Social Sciences at both UBC, UBC Okanagan, and Simon Fraser University.
-Siobhán is former Director of UBC’s Media and Graphics Interdisciplinary Centre (MAGIC) Lab; her research includes open source text books and improving optical character recognition for 18th and 19th century documents – the latter forms part of a project on gathering better economic data for the history of classical reception.
-Kevin’s Kalavasos and Maroni Built Environments (KAMBE) Project incorporates a variety of cutting-edge digital technologies, including aerial photogrammetry, laser scanning, and 3D modeling, to explore Late Bronze Age urban landscapes on the island of Cyprus.
-He is working with the MAGIC Lab and Vancouver-based NGRAIN Corp. to produce an augmented reality app for the archaeological site of Kalavasos-Ayios Dhimitrios.
-CNERS Graduate Students have been awarded funding from UBC for their exciting From Stone to Screen Project, which is attempting to digitize our department’s extensive collection of epigraphic squeezes and turn them into an online research and pedagogical resource.
-The department offers a graduate course on digital antiquity and will soon offer a course on digital archaeology.
+Siobhán McElduff and Kevin Fisher are on the steering committee of the Digital Salon initiative, which is bringing together researchers from across the Humanities and Social Sciences at UBC, UBC Okanagan, and Simon Fraser University.
+Dr. McElduff’s research includes open source text books and improving optical character recognition for 18th and 19th century documents – the latter forms part of a project on gathering better economic data for the history of classical reception.
+One of her projects, Temple of the Muses, is a database of the works of what was the biggest and cheapest bookstore in the world in 18th and 19th century London.